DiGRAA Annual Conference Awards

-Since 2019, each annual DiGRAA conference has selected a best paper.
-This award is chosen by the local organising committee of each conference (each of which might have different criteria).
-Our Best Conference Paper Winners have been:
+Since 2019, each annual DiGRAA conference has selected a Best Paper award, and since 2025 a Best Practice-Based Work award.
+These awards are chosen by the local organising committee of each conference (each of which might have different criteria).
+Our winners have been:

 2024